 A signature that is underlined could mean that you are selfish and have a sensitivity for recognition and status.

-A signature with a line that's a little bit above your name means you are generally a high achiever, you are ambitious and proud.
+A signature with a line that is a little bit above your name means you are generally a high achiever, ambitious and proud.

 YOU MIGHT BE SELFISH AND NEED RECOGNITION.